zdravkov/kendo-docs/api/javascript/dataviz/ui/map.md

 #### Returns

-`kendo.dataviz.geometry.Point` The view coordinates that correspond to a geographical location.
+`kendo.geometry.Point` The view coordinates that correspond to a geographical location.

 #### Retrieves the view coordinates of the map center (Array)
     <div id="map" style="width: 1024px; height: 1024px;"></div>